X-VINCENT/X-VINCENT/README.md

 </h1>

 <h3 align="center">
-    🎓 I'm a first year IT Student at EPITECH Bordeaux.
+    🎓 I'm a second year IT Student at EPITECH Bordeaux.
     <br>💡 I'm currently doing an internship in the startup CibleR
     <br>🤖 Passionnate about programmation, tweaking systems and new technologies.
     <br>💻 I'm currently learning C & Python languages.